We have a responsibility to maintain various types of grass areas which we own or are cut under agreement as described below.

 Wild flower mowing takes place on wide Highway verges, large open spaces and in some areas of traditional parks.

-Local authorities have been encouraged to look at grass cutting regimes to support the National Pollinator Strategy and in line with this we reviewed grass cutting across the district and last year adopted a policy that aimed to improve biodiversity of plant and insect species.
+Local authorities have been encouraged to look at grass cutting regimes to support the National Pollinator Strategy and in line with this we reviewed grass cutting across the district and have adopted a policy that aimed to improve biodiversity of plant and insect species.

 As part of this, grass in a selected number of trial areas has been left to grow throughout the season, with either safety cuts around the edges or paths cut through.
 All the areas are regularly monitored.